Jack-Corbett/Local-Facts/README.md

 # Local-Facts
-A malicious Alexa skill for harvesting user data (for educational use)
+A malicious Alexa skill for harvesting a user's address by using the Alexa Data API (for educational use)